 Every morning I open the sliding door of my van and drop off my two school-aged kids for a full-day of fun and learning.
 Lately, in addition to a kiss and a wave, I’ve been adding a quick reminder: “Don’t forget to wash your hands!”
-With the coronavirus showing no signs of slowing down, I’m doing everything I can to protect my kids from contracting the illness.
+With the second wave of the coronavirus underway, I’m doing everything I can to protect my kids from contracting the illness.

-Good hand hygiene can also slow down the spread of coronavirus, according to researchers and medical professionals.
+We know that good hand hygiene can also slow down the spread of coronavirus.
 Unfortunately, kids aren’t exactly known for their cleanliness, and thorough hand washing isn’t always their top priority.
 But now more than ever it’s important to teach our kids that washing their hands is non-negotiable.

 “It’s something that we can model for our children,” says Candice Barra, a Guelph-based paediatrician.
 “If we make it a part of our routine, hopefully, when they are out of our sight they will remember to do it with minimal prompting.”
 Barra recommends the whole family wash their hands before meals, after they’ve been in a public place, and that parents encourage and remind their kids to wash their hands after using the bathroom.

 How to properly wash kids hands